 If these situations are the case for you, obviously you need a dietary change as well.
-But another HUGE help in that matter would be to add walking, HIIT workouts, and some yoga or meditation.
+But another HUGE help in that matter would be to add walking, HIIT, a few days of strength training, and some yoga or meditation.
 Trust me, all these things will make you feel a thousand percent better!

 If you feel like you need to simply reset the goals you already made, think about what threw you off track in the first place.
 Those things mentioned above?
 A family event?
 Just simply too much on your plate?
 Listen, we are the Managers of our households.
 Very little gets done without us making it happen.
-You owe it to your family and yourself to make sure you are in good health.
-If the manager isn’t running very well, neither is anything else.
+You owe it to your family and yourself to make sure you’re in good health.
+If the manager (that’s you!) isn’t running very well, neither is anything else!
+Truth!

 2.CREATING NEW FITNESS GOALS

 If you’re starting from scratch, you have a lot to think about.
 First you have to figure out what the end goal actually is.
 Weight loss?
 Building a certain muscle group?
 Participating in a competition or a 5K?
 Creating new fitness goals should always start with a very specific outcome that you want.
 Then you can build your plan of action around it.

 An awesome way to map out your fitness goals is to use the SMART Goal Setting Method.